Al Hilal will ‘launch a loan transfer swoop for Arsenal outcast Aubameyang and pay his FULL £350k wages ahead of a PERMANENT move,’ according to the report.

 Aside from Saudi Arabia, European clubs are eyeing a January move for the former Borussia Dortmund striker.

-Five teams are interested in signing the centre-forward, according to Sky Sports reporter Dharmesh Sheth.
+Five teams are interested in the center-forward, according to Sky Sports reporter Dharmesh Sheth.

-Aubameyang has returned to Arsenal after a heart scare forced him to leave the Africa Cup of Nations early.
+“Aubameyang is being pursued by a number of European clubs,” he tweeted.

+After missing the Africa Cup of Nations due to a heart scare, Aubameyang has returned to Arsenal.

-However, he has stated that he is fully fit in an Instagram post.
+However, in an Instagram post, he announced that he is fully fit.

-“Hello guys, I came back to London to do some additional checks, and I’m very happy to say that my heart is completely fine and I’m completely healthy!!” it read.
+“Hello guys, I came back to London to do some additional checks, and I’m happy to say that my heart is absolutely fine and I’m completely healthy!!” it read.

-“Thank you so much for all of your messages over the last few days; I’m already back to work.”
+“Thank you so much for your messages over the last few days; I’m already back on track.”